aio-libs/aiohttp/docs/web_advanced.rst

   :attr:`Application.on_startup` and :attr:`Application.on_shutdown`,
   :attr:`Application.on_cleanup`) are executed inside the same context.

-  E.g. all context modifications made on application startup a visible on teardown.
+  E.g. all context modifications made on application startup are visible on teardown.

 * On every request handling *aiohttp* creates a context copy. :term:`web-handler` has all variables installed on initialization stage.
 But the context modification made by